-Structure Description/Commentary ■ The establishment of such a structure requires the agreement of the relevant State Minister with the Victorian Government also assuming a number of responsibilities (eg appointment of Directors, requirement to comply with government reporting frameworks etc).
+The establishment of such a structure requires the agreement of the relevant State Minister with the Victorian Government also assuming a number of responsibilities (eg appointment of Directors, requirement to comply with government reporting frameworks etc).
 An Incorporated Committee is effectively a State Government public sector entity.
 (Example - Phillip Island Nature Parks and the newly established Great Ocean Road Coast and Parks Authority.)
-State Business Corporation (and/or State Owned Enterprise) under the State Owned Enterprises Act 1992 Any structure under the State Owned Enterprises Act 1992 would represent an entity under Victorian Government control and subject to Victorian Government management, borrowing, funding and reporting obligations.
+Any structure under the State Owned Enterprises Act 1992 would represent an entity under Victorian Government control and subject to Victorian Government management, borrowing, funding and reporting obligations.
 (Example - Federation Square (Fed Square Pty Ltd))